Attentional shift

 Attentional shift (or shift of attention) occurs when directing attention to a point increases the efficiency of processing of that point and includes inhibition to decrease attentional resources to unwanted or irrelevant inputs.
 Shifting of attention is needed to allocate attentional resources to more efficiently process information from a stimulus.
 Research has shown that when an object or area is attended, processing operates more efficiently.
 Task switching costs occur when performance on a task suffers due to the increased effort added in shifting attention.
-There are competing theories that attempt to explain why and how attention is shifted as well as how attention is moved through space.
+There are competing theories that attempt to explain why and how attention is shifted as well as how attention is moved through space in attentional control.

 Unitary resource and multiple resource models

 According to the unitary resource model of attention, there is a single resource of attention divided among different tasks in different amounts, and attention is voluntarily shifted when demands on attention needed exceeds the limited supply of attentional resource available.
 In contrast, there are also multiple resource models of attention that propose that different attentional resources exist for different sensory and response modalities, which would mean that tasks requiring different senses or different kinds of responses should be easier to switch attention to and from, and that switching costs would be less for similar tasks than tasks that involve different resources.